EPPO Lists of Invasive Alien Plants

 EPPO A1/A2 Lists of pests recommended for regulation as quarantine pests

 Invasive alien plants which have been added to the EPPO A1/A2 Lists of pests recommended for regulation as quarantine pests are listed in the table below.
 The purpose of the EPPO A1/A2 Lists is to recommend that organisms of serious phytosanitary concern should be regulated as quarantine pests by EPPO member countries (A1 pests are absent from the EPPO region and A2 pests are locally present in the EPPO region).
-The listing of pests is based on technical justifications (i.e. PRAs) and follows a meticulous approval procedure.
-Plant species, before being submitted to a PRA, have been identified as posing a risk by the EPPO prioritization process.
+Plant species, before being submitted to a PRA, have been identified through the EPPO Prioritization Process as presenting a high risk, have been identified on international pathways of introduction and have a significant suitable area for further spread in the EPPO region.
+The listing of pests is based on technical justifications (i.e. PRAs) and follows a meticulous approval procedure in several steps reviewed by the Panel and the member countries, and approved by the Working Party on Phytosanitary Regulations and finally adopted by the EPPO Council.

 Plant name (link to EPPO Global Database to retrieve PRA documents and datasheets)